tvarkevi/RS_FMRI/README.md

 # RS_FMRI
 Seed-based functional connectivity analysis of resting-state fMRI

 Preliminary note: The resting-state seed-based functional connectivity procedures described in this document were developed on a Windows 7 workstation in Matlab R2016b.
-The following auxiliary software and toolboxes are required to be installed and added to the Matlab path in order for this analysis suite to work: SPM12, SPM Anatomy toolbox, r2agui, hiro3.
+The following auxiliary software and toolboxes are required to be installed and added to the Matlab path in order for this analysis suite to work: *SPM12*, *SPM Anatomy toolbox*, *r2agui*, *hiro3*.

 ## 1. Data preprocessing and preparation